- Quick Answer

 Poor financial decisions last longer than the divorce itself.

-Creating Stable Custody and Parenting Arrangements
+Creating Stable Custody and Parenting Plans

 Child custody disputes in Springfield are guided by the child’s best interests under Illinois law.
 Parenting time schedules and decision-making authority affect daily life long after the divorce ends.